jensstein/oandbackup/FAQ.md

 ## Why is it not recommended to backup system apps?

-* ... as they change over the android version and restore might un-stabilize the system
+* System apps can change over the android version.
+They are often tighter bound to the system they were designed for.
+* Therefore restoring a system app, especially to a different system, might de-stabilize the system **or make it unbootable**.
-* You've done your backup on 4.0.0, then you should place the data you want to restore at the same directory as when they got backed up.
+* If your backup was done on 4.0.0, then you should place the data you want to restore at the same directory as when they got backed up.
   * --> In 5.0.0 this is already fixed.

 ## Can I backup and restore the settings of NB?